Karet (Transjakarta)

-Karet is a Transjakarta bus rapid transit station located on Jenderal Sudirman Street, Karet, Setiabudi, South Jakarta, and Karet Tengsin, Tanah Abang, Central Jakarta.
+Karet is a Transjakarta bus rapid transit station located on Jenderal Sudirman Street in Jakarta, Indonesia, located in the borderline between Karet, Setiabudi, South Jakarta and Karet Tengsin, Tanah Abang, Central Jakarta.
 The station serves Corridor 1 that runs from the north to the south.

 Originally, there used to be the Setiabudi BRT station (not to be confused with the existing station of the same name that serves Corridor 6) that was located after this station for northbound buses.
 However, it was demolished during the MRT construction, and was never rebuilt.

 History

-When it first opened serving Corridor 1 on January 15, 2004, the Karet BRT station had a medium-sized building with 3 bus bays on each side of the platform.
-Instead of its current location, Karet station was previously located right under the Kampung Melayu–Tanah Abang Flyover.
-It was moved to the north on June 4, 2014, right next to the Le Meridien Hotel to facilitate the construction of the Bendungan Hilir MRT station.
-On September 4, 2016, coinciding with the National Customer Day, the station was renovated.
+When it first opened serving Corridor 1 on 15 January 2004, the Karet BRT station had a medium-sized building with 3 bus bays on each side of the platform.
+Instead of its current location, Karet station was previously located right under the K.H.
+Mas Mansyur overpass.
+On 4 June 2014, it was moved 265 metres to the north, right next to the Le Meridien Hotel, in order to facilitate the construction of the Bendungan Hilir MRT station.
+The new building had six platform bays on each side, and a dedicated space for Islamic prayers or salat (musala) on the north end of the building that was added in early December 2017.

-On May 31, 2023, Karet station, along with Bundaran Senayan and Slipi Petamburan (now known as Petamburan), were closed for revitalisation works.
+On 31 May 2023, Karet station, along with Bundaran Senayan and Slipi Petamburan (now known as Petamburan), were closed for revitalisation works.
 However, the closure of these stations was postponed on the day of the closure until 22:00.
-The reconstruction process was sped up until its completion and reopening on August 31, 2023, just two months after closure.
-Accelerations were done due to preparations for an ASEAN Summit on September 4–7, 2023, where the Jenderal Sudirman street would be passed by foreign delegates of the summit, thus all road works (including Karet BRT station revitalisation) must be either finished or halted for the summit.
+The reconstruction process was sped up until its completion and reopening on 31 August 2023, just two months after closure.
+Accelerations were done due to preparations for an ASEAN Summit on 4–7 September 2023, where the Jenderal Sudirman street would be passed by foreign delegates of the summit, thus all road works (including Karet BRT station revitalisation) must be either finished or halted for the summit.

 Building and layout

-Karet BRT station now has a spacious, open-air design.
-With six bus bays on each side of the platform, a prayer room was added to the northern end of the bus stop to meet growing passenger demand and enhance passenger comfort.
-Its connection bridge has an iconically-designed observation deck that resembles the Phinisi sail ships known as the "Karet Sudirman Phinisi Pedestrian Bridge" after being revitalised earlier in 2022.
-The bridge features a bicycle lane for cycleres crossing to both sides of the Sudirman street, the first of its kind in Indonesia.
+Karet BRT station now has a spacious, open-air design and slightly longer than the previous one.
+With six bus bays on each side of the platform, the prayer room (musala) was improved alongside the inclusion of newly-added toilets to meet growing passenger demand and enhance comfort.
+Its connection bridge has an iconically-designed observation deck that resembles the Phinisi traditional sail ships known as the "Karet Sudirman Phinisi Pedestrian Bridge" after being revitalised earlier in 2022.
+The bridge features a bicycle lane for cycleres crossing to both sides of the Sudirman street, the first of its kind in Indonesia, and has high-capacity elevators with an ability to carry eight bicycles.